creativecreatorormaybenot/clock/README.md

 # clock

 [creativecreatorormaybenot](https://github.com/creativecreatorormaybenot)'s entry to the [Flutter clock challenge](https://flutter.dev/clock).
+I was inspired by the design of an old analog barometer and hygrometer kind of device.

 ## TODO

+ * Test `MultiChildRenderObjectWidget` implementation.

+ * Test the three types of `ClockCompositionError`.

  * Get fully familiar with the mock data and design hierarchy to work with the clock data.

- * Take picture of the real-world inspiration (GDR one).

  * Finish clock first.